Osmanalyst/Sales_Customer/README.md

 Developed insights to support sales forecasting and improve customer experience strategies.

 **Charts:**

 1	Number of Customers\
 2	Number of Purchases\
 3	Total Spend\
 4	Total Spend by Location\
 5	Total Spend by Membership Type\
 6	Count of Churned Customers\
-7	Count of Purchases by Age/
+7	Count of Purchases by Age\
 8	Count of Purchases by Time

 **Tools Used**: Excel.